chpc-tech-eval/scc/tutorial4/README.md

 In this tutorial you will:

-- [ ] Install the Zabbix monitoring server on your head node.
+- [ ] Install Prometheus on your head node.
-- [ ] Install Zabbix monitoring clients on your compute node(s).
+- [ ] Install Node Exporter on your compute node(s).
-- [ ] Configure Zabbix in order to monitor your virtual HPC cluster.
+- [ ] Install and configure Grafana on your headnode.
 - [ ] Install the Slurm workload manager across your cluster.
 - [ ] Submit a test job to run on your cluster through the newly-configured workload manager.